-After you install ArcGIS Web Adaptor, you must configure it to work with an ArcGIS Server site.
+After you install ArcGIS Web Adaptor, you must configure it to work with a server site.
 You'll do this from a configuration web page or from a command line utility that was installed with the Web Adaptor.
 As a security measure, you can only access the configuration page and command line utility from the machine hosting the Web Adaptor.

-For full instructions on how to configure the Web Adaptor, see one of the sections below.
+For full instructions on how to configure the Web Adaptor, see the sections below.

 Configuring the Web Adaptor from the configuration web page

 To configure the Web Adaptor from the configuration web page that was installed with the software, follow the steps below.

 There are additional considerations for Mission Server and Notebook Server that should be reviewed at this point.

 - Open the Web Adaptor configuration page in a web browser.
 The URL is in the format https://webadaptorhost.domain.com/webadaptorname/webadaptor.